An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Conclusions and Future Research

-Overall, the results indicate that LR\_S\_Log\_Forecasts is a simple, automated and strong baseline which achieves competitive performance compared to state-of-the-art weekly forecasting techniques.
+Many businesses and industries nowadays deal with weekly data and need accurate forecasts on those.
+However, the forecasting literature is currently lacking easy-to-use, accurate, and automated approaches dedicated to the forecasting of weekly series.
+In this paper, we have conducted an analysis to identify a strong automated ensemble model suitable to forecast weekly time series, based on the most recent trends in forecasting.
+We have analysed two meta-learning architectures, FBML and stacking, with three meta-learning algorithms: linear regression, lasso regression, and XGBoost, as well as three different base model pools.
+Based on all considered model variants, the stacking approach which optimally combines the forecasts of four base models: RNN, Theta, TBATS and DHR-ARIMA using lasso regression provided overall the best forecasts across seven experimental datasets.

+Our best performing model has also significantly outperformed a series of benchmarks such as simple averaging, FFORMA and the current state-of-the-art weekly forecasting models: TBATS and DHR-ARIMA.
+In particular, the suggested lasso regression model ranks first among the original contenders of the M4 weekly competition, based on mean sMAPE.
 Furthermore, it is applicable to any weekly dataset irrespective of the series length as it does not require time series features during model training where, to calculate features with proper seasonal handling, the series length should be at least two seasonal cycles.
-Hence, LR\_S\_Log\_Forecasts can be used as a strong baseline when forecasting weekly data.
+Hence, we conclude that our weekly forecasting model can be used as an easy-to-implement and automatic, strong ensemble model in the weekly time series forecasting space.